-17. There were no changes or corrections in rules or methodology for recording by subarea impacting prior years.
+17. For any changes or corrections in rules or methodology for recording by subarea impacting prior years, we performed the following procedures.
+There were no changes or corrections in rules or methodology for recording by subarea impacting prior years.
 As such, no procedures were performed.

-2022 Reserve Contributions
+2023 Reserve Contributions

-- 18. Operating and maintenance reserve contribution: We recalculated the contribution to the reserve made during 2022 and confirmed the amount has been recorded and the funds segregated within the general ledger are equal to two months of operating and maintenance expenses.
+- 18. Operating and maintenance reserve contribution: We recalculated the contribution to the reserve made during 2023 and observed the amount has been recorded and the funds segregated within the general ledger are equal to two months of operating and maintenance expenses.
 We traced and agreed the change in the reserve recorded in the general ledger to the change in the reserve recorded in the Schedule.
-No exceptions were noted as a result of these procedures. - 19.
-Capital reserve contribution: We verified that a minimum balance of \$300 million was maintained in the capital replacement reserve in accordance with Resolution No. R2015-32.
+No exceptions were noted. - 19.
+Capital reserve contribution: We observed that a minimum balance of \$300 million was maintained in the capital replacement reserve in accordance with Resolution No. R2015-32.
 We traced and agreed the change in the reserve recorded in the general ledger, including investment income earned, to the change in the reserve recorded in the Schedule.
-No exceptions were noted as a result of these procedures.
+No exceptions were noted.